 The Crescent City Blues & BBQ Festival is a presentation of the New Orleans Jazz & Heritage Foundation.
 Our broadcast partner is WWOZ New Orleans 90.7 FM.

-The New Orleans Jazz & Heritage Foundation is grateful for support provided by the sponsors of the Crescent City Blues & BBQ Festival, including Cathead Vodka, Urban South Brewery, WGNO New Orleans, Louisiana Lottery, WWOZ 90.7 FM New Orleans, Chillzone LLC, WWNO 89.9, Louisiana Office of Cultural Development, National Endowment for the Arts.
+The New Orleans Jazz & Heritage Foundation is grateful for support provided by the sponsors of the Crescent City Blues & BBQ Festival, including Cathead Vodka, Urban South Brewery, Oxbow Rum Distillery, Luzianne Tea, Evamor Water, Chillzone, WGNO, Louisiana Office of Cultural Development, Louisiana Lottery, and the National Endowment for the Arts.

 The New Orleans Jazz & Heritage Foundation is the nonprofit organization that owns the New Orleans Jazz & Heritage Festival presented by Shell.
 The Foundation uses the proceeds from Jazz Fest, and other funds, for year-round programs in the areas of education, economic development and cultural events.